manoj-aryal/Deep-RL-Nanodegree/README.md

 - [Deep Q-Network](https://github.com/manoj-aryal/Deep-Reinforcement-Learning-Nanodegree/tree/master/Deep%20Q-Network): Explored how to use a **Deep Q-Network (DQN)** to navigate a space vehicle without crashing.

-- Robotics: Used a C++ API to train reinforcement learning agents from virtual robotic simulation in 3D.

-- Hill Climbing: Used hill climbing with adaptive noise scaling to balance a pole on a moving cart.
+- [Hill Climbing](https://github.com/manoj-aryal/Deep-RL-Nanodegree/blob/master/Hill_Climbing.ipynb): Used hill climbing with adaptive noise scaling to balance a pole on a moving cart.

-- Cross-Entropy Method: Used the cross-entropy method to train a car to navigate a steep hill.
+- [Cross-Entropy Method](https://github.com/manoj-aryal/Deep-RL-Nanodegree/blob/master/Cross-Entropy-Method.ipynb): Used the cross-entropy method to train a car to navigate a steep hill.

-- REINFORCE: Learned how to use Monte Carlo Policy Gradients to solve a classic control task.
+- [REINFORCE](https://github.com/manoj-aryal/Deep-RL-Nanodegree/blob/master/REINFORCE.ipynb): Learned how to use Monte Carlo Policy Gradients to solve a classic control task.

-- Proximal Policy Optimization: Explored how to use Proximal Policy Optimization (PPO) to solve a classic reinforcement learning task.
+- [Proximal Policy Optimization](https://github.com/manoj-aryal/Deep-RL-Nanodegree/blob/master/Pong-REINFORCE-PPO/pong-PPO.ipynb): Explored how to use Proximal Policy Optimization (PPO) to solve a classic reinforcement learning task.

-- Deep Deterministic Policy Gradients: Explored how to use **Deep Deterministic Policy Gradients (DDPG)** with OpenAI Gym environments.
+- [Deep Deterministic Policy Gradients](https://github.com/manoj-aryal/Deep-RL-Nanodegree/blob/master/Continuous-Control/Continuous_Control.ipynb): Explored how to use **Deep Deterministic Policy Gradients (DDPG)** with OpenAI Gym environments.

 - Finance: Trained an agent to discover optimal trading strategies (Tutorial from Nvidia Deep Learning Institute).